mjkloeckner/kloeckner.com.ar/blog/imagemagick-use-case-export-and-process-ltspice-schematics/imagemagick-use-case-export-and-process-ltspice-schematics.md

 ![Resulting Image](schematic.png)

-ImageMagick can also read from a file, for example if you took a screenshot of the schematic, you can process it by specifying the input file name, instead of reading from standard input.
+ImageMagick can also read from a file, for example if you took a screenshot of the schematic, you can process it by specifying the file name as input, instead of reading from standard input.

 ```console
 $ magick schematic_screenshot.png -colorspace grey -trim schematic.png